kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/3919-customized-recommender-vpa/README.md

 Today, the current VPA recommends CPU/Mem requests based on one recommender, which recommends the future requests based on the historical usage observed in a rolling time window.
-As there is no universal recommendation policy that applies to all types of workload, this KEP suggests supporting multiple customized recommenders in VPA.
+As there is no universal recommendation policy that applies to all types of workloads, this KEP suggests supporting multiple customized recommenders in VPA.
 Thus, users can run different recommenders for different workloads, as they may exhibit very distinct resource usage behaviors.

 ## Motivation